citizen-stig/storage_witness_delta_plaground/NOTES.md

   - Preston: It is a little messy to throw ForkTreeManager as top level for app template / module system
       - Hide
 - How this design plays out with ZK
-  - ZK Implementation for ForkManager always return none, so WorkingSet reads it from "db", and "db" will have the witness written in native.
+  - ZK Implementations for ForkManager always return none, so WorkingSet reads it from "db", and "db" will have the witness written in native.
 - Preston: Name: ForkManager or ForkTreeManager?
   - ....

 # 05.10

+ - Do another round of traits API simplification, if it is possible.
- - Think a little more how ForkTreeManager is going to fit into sov-runner and/or sov-rollup-interface
+ - Think a little more about how ForkTreeManager is going to fit into sov-runner and/or sov-rollup-interface
- - Q: Blazej: Do new traits make sense without module system?
+ - Q: Blazej: Do new traits make sense without the module system?
- -
+ - Think how `ForkTreeManager` fits into ZK
+ - Q: Nikolai: What is difference between S::Witness and CacheLog tracking reads?